templatecookie/templatecookie/content/docs/schooling/installation.md

 ### Server Requirements

-Before you install **Schooling** make sure your server meets the following requirements:
+Before you install **Shikkha** make sure your server meets the following requirements:

 - Server Type: Linux (Shared Hosting or VPS or Dedicated Server)
 - PHP >= 8.1